 Follow a league and see how each team matches up.
 The more you watch, the more you’ll learn.

 Surround yourself with smart people

-By having people who are knowledgeable about the game around you, you have a direct resource that can help you become a better coach.
+Having knowledgeable people about the game around you gives you a direct resource that can help you become a better coach.

-A rising tide lifts all ships and if you have a good support system around you, everyone gets better.
+A rising tide lifts all ships, and everyone gets better if you have a good support system around you.

 Be a student

 There’re plenty of coaching courses for all different levels of coaching.

 These courses not only teach you the fundamentals of coaching but also teach out about the game and give you the credibility necessary to become a coach.